nwg-piotr/nwg-iso/README.md

 ## Testing on a virtual machine

 Running sway and Hyprland on a VM is possible, but frustrating.
+If you use VirtualBox, the installer will add VirtualBox guest utils automatically.
+The necessary `export WLR_NO_HARDWARE_CURSORS=1` line will be added to `/etc/profile` as well.
-You'd need to `export WLR_NO_HARDWARE_CURSORS=1` in `/etc/profile` to see the mouse pointer, and it would be sluggish and slow-reacting.
+The mouse pointer, however, well be sluggish and slow-reacting.
 I highly recommend testing on real hardware.
 If you still want to test on a VM, remember to enable 3D acceleration and EFI.

 ## Known issues